n3dst4/fizzbuzz-cli/README.markdown

     can have continuous improvement in your code base and never need a five-year rewrite-everything grand mission.

-To demonstrate this, the logic of returning "Fizz", "Buzz", etc. is delegated t a separate package, [`@n3dst4/fizzbuzzify`](https://www.npmjs.com/package/@n3dst4/fizzbuzzify)
+To demonstrate this, the logic of returning "Fizz", "Buzz", etc. is delegated to a separate package, [`@n3dst4/fizzbuzzify`](https://www.npmjs.com/package/@n3dst4/fizzbuzzify)

-## Functional programming and reactive functional programming: RxJS
+### Functional programming and reactive functional programming: RxJS

 Functional Programming is many things, but the heart of it is coding in an expression-oriented style.
 That means you write expressions to say what you